DrVonDevious/mudbase/README.md

 ## Planned Features

-  • An Input handling module
+  • An Input handling module.
   • A Database module
   • A Map/Room system module
   • A pathfinding module